-3.7.20 The hull form of this type of unit makes the calculation of geometric freeboard in accordance with the provisions of chapter III of the 1966 Load Line Convention impracticable.
-Therefore the minimum freeboard of each column-stabilized unit should be determined by meeting the applicable requirements for:

-- .1 the strength of the unit's structure; - .2 the minimum clearance between passing wave crests and deck structure (see 2.6.1 to 2.6.3); and - .3 intact and damage stability requirements.

-3.7.21 The minimum freeboard should be marked in appropriate locations on the structure.

-3.7.22 The enclosed deck structure of each column-stabilized unit should be made weathertight.

-3.7.23 Windows, sidescuttles and portlights, including those of the non-opening type, or other similar openings should not be located below the deck structure of column-stabilized units.

-3.7.24 Administrations should give special consideration to the position of openings which cannot be closed in emergencies, such as air intakes for emergency generators, having regard to the intact righting arm curves and the final waterline after assumed damage.
+- 3.7.20 The hull form of this type of unit makes the calculation of geometric freeboard in accordance with the provisions of chapter III of the 1988 LL Protocol impracticable.
+Therefore the minimum freeboard of each column-stabilized unit should be determined by meeting the applicable provisions for: - .1 the strength of the unit's structure; - .2 the minimum clearance between passing wave crests and deck structure (see paragraphs 2.7.1 to 2.7.3); and - .3 intact and damage stability. - 3.7.21 The minimum freeboard should be marked in appropriate locations on the structure. - 3.7.22 The enclosed deck structure of each column-stabilized unit should be made weathertight. - 3.7.23 Windows, sidescuttles and portlights, including those of the non-opening type, or other similar openings should not be located below the deck structure of column-stabilized units. - 3.7.24 Administrations should give special consideration to the position of openings which cannot be closed in emergencies, such as air intakes for emergency generators, having regard to the intact righting arm curves and the final waterline after assumed damage.

-CHAPTER 4 - MACHINERY INSTALLATIONS FOR ALL TYPES OF UNITS
+MACHINERY INSTALLATIONS FOR ALL TYPES OF UNITS

-4.1.1 The machinery and electrical requirements contained in chapters 4 to 8 provide an acceptable degree of protection for personnel from fire, electric shock or other physical injuries.
-The requirements apply to both marine and industrial equipment.

-4.1.2 Codes and standards of practice which have been proven to be effective by actual application by the offshore drilling industry which are not in conflict with this Code, and which are acceptable to the Administration, may be applied in addition to these requirements.

-4.1.3 All machinery, electrical equipment, boilers and other pressure vessels, associated piping systems, fittings and wiring should be of a design and construction adequate for the service for which they are intended and should be so installed and protected as to reduce to a minimum any danger to persons on board, due regard being paid to moving parts, hot surfaces and other hazards.
+- 4.1.1 The provisions regarding machinery and electrical installations contained in chapters 4 to 8 provide protection for personnel from fire, electric shock or other physical injuries.
+The provisions apply to both marine and industrial machinery. - 4.1.2 Codes and standards of practice which have been proven to be effective by actual application by the offshore drilling industry which are not in conflict with this Code, and which are acceptable to the Administration, may be applied in addition to these provisions. - 4.1.3 All machinery, electrical equipment, boilers and other pressure vessels, associated piping systems, fittings and wiring should be of a design and construction adequate for the intended service and should be so installed and protected as to reduce to a minimum any danger to persons on board, due regard being paid to moving parts, hot surfaces and other hazards.
 The design should have regard to materials used in construction, and to the marine and industrial purposes for which the equipment is intended, the working conditions and the environmental conditions to which it will be subjected.
-Consideration should be given to the consequences of the failure of systems and equipment essential to the safety of the unit.

-4.1.4 All machinery, components and systems essential to the safe operation of a unit should be designed to operate under the following static conditions of inclination:

-- .1 when column-stabilized units are upright and inclined to an angle up to 15° in any direction; - .2 when self-elevating units are upright and inclined to an angle up to 10° in any direction; - .3 when surface units are upright and in level trim and when inclined to an angle of list up to 15° either way and simultaneously trimmed to an angle up to 5° by the bow or stern.
+Consideration should be given to the consequences of the failure of systems and equipment essential to the safety of the unit. - 4.1.4 All machinery, components and systems essential to the safe operation of a unit should be designed to operate under the following static conditions of inclination: - .1 column-stabilized units from upright to an angle of inclination of 15° in any direction; - .2 self-elevating units from upright to an angle of inclination of 10° in any direction; - .3 surface units from upright and in level trim to an angle of inclination of 15° either way and simultaneously trimmed up to 5° by the bow or stern.